 Pearl rings take more labor time - and therefore can cost more - to re-size, because the pearls have to be removed.

-They can’t take the heat!
-Remember, pearls are an organic substance.
+Pearls can’t take the heat!
+Pearls are an organic substance.
 They burn easily, the surface cracks easily and heat just stresses them.

 The Five Steps of Pearl Ring Sizing

 1. First the pearl or pearls have to be removed from your ring.
 The “seat,” a satellite-dish shaped setting that your pearl nestles in, must be cleaned of old glue.
 If this is not done properly the new glue may not hold your pearl after the work is done and it is re-set.

 2. Normally, the seat will have a peg sticking up, that along with glue, holds the pearl in place with added security.
 Pegs are simply thin vertical metal posts that extend into the center of the pearl.
 If there is no peg, I normally add one at this stage.
 A peg adds a great deal to the security of the pearl in your ring.
 Just as a side note, sometimes the peg breaks off inside your pearl.
 Since I can't remove it and if the pearl is OK, I'll drill a new hole in the pearl to accept the new peg I solder onto the seat.

 3. Now it's time to alter the size of the ring.
 If your ring has a thin or worn out shank, this is the time to add gold by re-shanking your ring.
 Click to read my blog post about re-shanking.
 The less times you have to mess with your pearl ring the better.
 So I frequently recommend my clients pre-emptively reshank their pearl ring if it will need this job in the future.

 4. After the ring has been sized, the pearl is glued back onto the peg and seat.